Letter from Principal, January 2021

 By following good respiratory hygiene, we protect the people around us from viruses such as cold, flu and COVID-19.

-We will promote good hygiene and display posters throughout the school on how to wash hands.
+Everyone needs to work to promote good hygiene and on how to wash hands properly.
 Everyone should follow the HSE guidelines on handwashing.

 Frequency of Hand Hygiene